Hurence/logisland/logisland-documentation/developer/components/processors.rst

 Some part of the documentation is automatically generated at build time.
 It uses annotation in logisland code.

 In our case of a processors you have to add those :ref:`components-annotations`.

+Also you need to add your module dependency in documentation module like explained here :ref:`dev-add-doc-of-comp`.

 Add your processor as a logisland plugin
 ----------------------------------------